gthompson30/stuycs-submit/README.md

 # stuycs-submit

 This is a program I designed for submitting assignments to bert.stuy.edu via the Terminal, for conveniency.
-It works on MacOS, but is currently .
+It works on MacOS, but currently doesn't work on Windows, and may or may not work on Linux
+.

 ## Installation

 While I originally designed this program for myself, anyone is welcome to install this on their computer!
 To do so, do the following:

-To download all the prequisites, run: ```pip3 install requests beautifulsoup4 PyInquirer``` ([if you don't have pip, do this](https://pip.pypa.io/en/stable/installing/)).
+To download all the prequisites, run: ```pip3 install requests beautifulsoup4 PyInquirer``` ([if you don't have pip, follow this](https://pip.pypa.io/en/stable/installing/)).

 Download the code by running ```curl https://raw.githubusercontent.com/gthompson30/stuycs-submit/main/stuycs-submit.py --output stuycs-submit.py```